DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

     \ that are obvious, like \u201CHey, I can do this great stuff!\u201D But it turns\
     \ out to have been done a million times before."
   who: Elena
-- line: "I would also suggest maybe to fall out of startups.
+- line: "I would also suggest maybe to follow other startups.
 Because if you don't\
     \ yet understand principles like \u201CWhat is a startup?\u201D \u201CWhat is\
     \ valuable on the market?\u201D \u201CWhat can become a company?\u201D You first\
     \ need to just develop this sense of what's going on by following what others\